projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 ********

-The hypervisor (HV) virtualizes real physical memory so an unmodified OS (such as Linux or Android) running in a virtual machine, has the view of managing its own contiguous physical memory.
+The hypervisor (HV) virtualizes real physical memory so an unmodified OS (such as Linux or Android), running in a virtual machine, has the view of managing its own contiguous physical memory.
 HV uses virtual-processor identifiers (VPIDs) and the extended page-table mechanism (EPT) to translate guest-physical address into host-physical address.
 HV enables